 Almost all cultures from all over the world are known to have similar legends and mermaid myths about these creatures that live in the sea.
 The term mermaid was sometimes used interchangeable with the term Siren, in fact, some languages use the same word for both creatures.

+If mermaids are real, these would be true instead of mermaid legends, In mermaid legends, they would serenade sailors and enchant them.
 This would distract the sailors from their work and sometimes cause them to walk off the deck or cause shipwrecks.
 Other stories would have them squeeze the life out of drowning men while trying to rescue them.
 They are also said to take men down to their underwater kingdoms and teach them to live in the sea..

 In Hans Christian Andersen's The Little Mermaid it is said that they forget that humans cannot breathe underwater, while others say they drown men out of spite.
 The Sirens of Greek mythology are sometimes portrayed in later folklore as creatures very similar.
 Other related types of mythical or legendary creature are water fairies (e.g. various water nymphs) and selkies, animals that can transform themselves from seals to humans.
 Prior to the mid 19th century, mariners referred to Manatee and Dugongs as these creatures.